Queensland Camping

 Image Credit: Thanks to Tourism and Events Queensland

-In addition to your camp permits as outlined above (these aren’t required for Castaway), you will also need a permit if you plan on driving on Moreton Island.
-Vehicle permits are $53.63 for up to one month or $270 for up to a year.
+In addition to your camp permits as outlined above (these aren’t required for Castaway), you will also need a permit if you intend to drive on Moreton Island.
+Vehicle permits are $57.80 for up to one month or $291 for up to a year.

 Click here to book your vehicle permits.